-Ecology is supporting and leading the effort to update the 2004 Stormwater Management Manual for Eastern Washington (manual) as it has been over 10 years since the manual was written.
-The intent of this current effort is to update certain sections of the manual to incorporate advances in stormwater management, apply lessons learned with the current manual, and streamline for ease of use.
-This is not intended to be a wholesale rewrite.
+We are supporting and leading the effort to update the 2004 Stormwater Management Manual for Eastern Washington (manual) as it has been over 10 years since the manual was written.

-Ecology will fund and manage a consultant team to draft the language to be considered and used in the updated manual.
+We are funding and managing a consultant team to draft the language to be considered and used in the updated manual.

-Those not on the steering committee will be provided the opportunity to be involved as well, through review and comment on draft documents/language and participate at meetings or workshops.
+Those not on the steering committee can participate through by reviewing and commenting on draft documents/language and participating in meetings or workshops.

 January 8, 2016 – Initial kick-off meeting.